dialectic-admin/LS-bot/README.md

 ## Development and Extension

 The system is designed to be extensible:
-- New prompts can be added to customize responses
 - Additional languages can be supported
 - New content types can be indexed
 - Alternative LLM models can be integrated